cinghie/wordpress-starter-pack/wp-content/plugins/wp-product-feed-manager/readme.txt

 = 1.46.0 - 19/12/2022 =
 * Fixed an issue where the "Regular Price" and "Sale Price" could be unreliable for variable products.
 * Tested on WooCommerce version 7.2.0.
-* Fixed an issue where the output of the "Regular Price With Tax" and "Regular Price Without Tax" would show the Sale Price in stead of the Regular Price.
+* Fixed an issue where the output of the "Regular Price With Tax" and "Regular Price Without Tax" would show the Sale Price instead of the Regular Price.
 * Fixed an issue where the wppfm_feed_item_value filter would be called twice instead of once.
 * Fixed an issue where the data of disabled product variations would still be included in the feed data.